pohlm01/master-thesis/2_preliminaries.typ

 A @pki is a crucial part of ensuring security in various digital systems.
 Its core functionality is to bind a cryptographic public key to a set of verified information @rfc_pki.
 Typically, this information represents an identity such as a domain name, company name, or the name of a natural person.
-In some cases, the verified information instead contains permission, or ownership, without an identity, such as the @rpki system, which is used to secure @bgp announcements and therefore harden the security of routing on the internet @rfc_rpki.
+However, in some cases, the verified information instead contains permissions, or ownership, without an identity.
+An example for that is the @rpki, which is used to secure @bgp announcements and therefore harden the security of routing on the internet @rfc_rpki.

 The verified information and public key are combined with a signature of the @ca and form a #emph([certificate]) that way.
 A #emph([relying party]) can subsequently verify the signature and trust the signed information given that it trusts the @ca.